jetoile/hadoop-unit/hadoop-unit-site/src/site/markdown/install-hadoop-unit-standalone.md

   * ```conf/hadoop-unit-default.properties``` to set your variables:
     * ```maven.local.repo```: set the location to your maven local repository (ex: `~/<user>/.m2/repository` for linux user or `C:/Users/<user>/.m2/repository`
     * ```maven.central.repo```: if you have a maven repository manager, set your repository

+Or just do `docker run -ti jetoile/hadoop-unit-standalone /bin/bash`.

 ## For linux/macOS users, run:
 ```bash